Syrion89/syrion89.github.io/_posts/2020-05-13-ios-swift-antijailbreak-bypass-frida.md

 ![Screenshot]({{ site.baseurl }}/images/2020-05-13-ios-swift-antijailbreak-bypass-frida/img21.png)

-If we try to debug the application, the check will return true but we can Hook the ret instruction at address 0xae08 and change the return value contained in **x0** to **0x00** with the following Frida script.
+If we try to debug the application, the check will return true but we can hook the ret instruction at address 0xae08 and change the return value contained in **x0** to **0x00** with the following Frida script.

 #### **Frida Code**